General Description / Cultural Significance

 As of August 2021, Kazakhstan is in the middle of one of the worst droughts in a long time.
 Food and water have been exhausted in many areas, leading to the death of livestock.
 For many herders, the loss of these cows, horses, and sheep means the loss of their way of life and livelihood.

-Mission of the Republic of Kazakhstan to the United Nations, Original Research for World Sensorium, World Sensorium Original Website.
+Mission of the Republic of Kazakhstan to the United Nations.
+This statement can be found on the World Sensorium original website.